DalbergDataInsights/spph-email-report/README.md

 config >> email_template.json

 All the text information can be altered directly there, keeping the preset format (for more information see any HTML Style Guide and Coding Conventions.
 For example, https://www.w3schools.com/html/html5_syntax.asp)
-### HOW TO ALTER THE EMAIL TEMPLATE

-To see the template in config folder open email_template.json. config >> email_template.json

-All the text information can be altered directly there, keeping the preset format (for more information see any HTML Style Guide and Coding Conventions.
-For example, https://www.w3schools.com/html/html5_syntax.asp)
 #### ADDING FIGURES

 In the template figures are defined in a following form: